alekseispitzer/alekseispitzer.github.io/README.md

 **Senior iOS Developer · 12+ Years Experience · INTJ · Swiss–Costa Rican 🇨🇭🇨🇷**

 iOS Developer with 12 years in tech, specializing in Apple’s ecosystem since 2012.
 I build user-centric, scalable applications for **iOS and iPadOS** using **Swift, UIKit, and SwiftUI**, with additional experience in Android development.
-Passionate about **UX design**, clean architecture, and delivering smooth, impactful user experiences.
+Passionate about **UX design**, **clean architecture**, and delivering smooth, impactful user experiences.

 ## 🚀 What I Do Best

-I build high-quality, production-ready iOS apps end-to-end, balancing clean architecture, great UX, and practical delivery.
-I specialize in SwiftUI, TCA, UIKit, and media-rich features (AVFoundation, Core Audio, FFMPEG), smooth interfaces, efficient data flows, and scalable feature architectures.
+I build high-quality, production-ready iOS apps end-to-end, balancing clean architecture, great UX, and pragmatic delivery.
+I specialize in **Swift**, **SwiftUI** & **UIKit**, and media-rich features using **AVFoundation**, **Core Audio**, and **FFMPEG**—focusing on smooth interfaces, efficient data flows, and scalable feature architectures.

-I’ve worked with multidisciplinary teams across startups in Latin America and larger U.S. companies like Fiserv and MindForge, adapting quickly to different cultures and workflows.
-This experience helps me collaborate effectively with design, product, backend, and QA to deliver features that are consistent, reliable, and user-focused.
+I’ve collaborated with multidisciplinary teams across startups in Latin America and larger U.S. companies like **Fiserv** and **MindForge**, adapting quickly to different cultures and workflows.
+This experience helps me work effectively with design, product, backend, and QA to deliver features that are consistent, reliable, and user-centered.

 ---